Ever wonder what are the top freelancer mistakes that restrict talented freelancers like you get quality jobs and potential clients?

 #6: Zero Personality

-We should keep this in mind that the other person is human being as well.
-We tend to forget that client approaches everything with a human psychology similar as ours, and experiences same problems with understanding and value like we do.
+We should keep this in mind that the other person is a human being as well.
+We tend to forget that the client approaches everything with human psychology similar to ours and experiences the same problems with understanding and value as we do.
 Try to make an effort to create a connection instead of placing bids like a bot.

 #7: Winning Jobs vs. Winning Clients